psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 #### Something Else

-So the main other thing I tried was to use longer weapons with moderate bleed to get my pokes or longer jump attacks.
+So the main other thing I tried was to use longer weapons with moderate bleed and/or frost to get my pokes or longer jump attacks.
 Obviously Rivers of Blood would also have worked here, but I'd already done that.

 The real problem with this idea was that this character was a Faith/Strength build and all the moderate bleed weapons are Dex weapons.
 I tried to do some moderate respecs to get